anthonyjj89/ticktick-mcp/README.md

 - "Mark the task 'Buy groceries' as complete"
 - "Create a new project called 'Vacation Planning' with a blue color"
 - "When is my next deadline in TickTick?"
+- "Create a daily recurring task with due date tomorrow at 9am"
+- "Create a weekly task that repeats every Monday"

 ## Development